-For more safety tips, log onto arlboston.org.
+For more summer pet safety tips, visit arlboston.org/too-hot-for-spot.

 ABOUT THE ANIMAL RESCUE LEAGUE OF BOSTON:

 Pets are family.
 This belief is at the heart of everything we do at the Animal Rescue League of Boston.
 ARL is the first female-founded animal welfare organization in Massachusetts and is proud to carry on a legacy of kindness and compassion, helping more than 20,000 animals annually since 1899.
 Recognized for innovative, award-winning programs that go beyond sheltering, ARL addresses the root causes of the issues facing animals and the people who love them.
 By partnering with communities, ARL helps animals heal and thrive, keeps pets and people together, and protects animals from harm.
 Because there is no government funding for this important work, animals must rely on people like you to get the care they need, when they need it most, 365 days a year.
 For more information, visit arlboston.org and follow ARL on Facebook, LinkedIn, and Instagram.